broadinstitute/GATK-For-Primates/README.md

 - A reference genome indexed using either bwa or bwa-mem2.
 - An input JSON file listing the reference, the required metadata for each sample, and any optional parameters.
 - Truth SNP and/or INDEL sets, if available.
+- A list of 'scatters', either produced with ScatterIntervalsByNs (as described in the paper) or with the third-party Python tool, [ScaffoldStitcher](https://github.com/ameliahaj/ScaffoldStitcher)

 #### Software version requirements :